ore0z/car-pi/README.md

-# Rasbperry pi "carputer" (car-pi) - WIP
+# Rasbperry pi "carputer" (car-pi)
-My current dashcam has failed me and I can't find one for a reasonable price with features I want.
+My current dashcam has failed me and I had an extra pi laying around.

 I decided to build one with a raspberrypi and a picamera.
 Added benefits of basically having a computer in my car are nice too.
 My biggest issue was graceful shutdown and power managment.